poneoneo/Alibaba-CLI-Scraper/README.md

 </div>
   </details>

-  NB: This command is not available on Linux or Ubuntu OS

   *  **`export-as-csv` sub-command:** Exports scraped data from your sqlitedatabase to a CSV file.
 This csv file will contain a `FULL OUTER JOIN` with the `products` and `suppliers` tables.